solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Back in the code editor tab, locate the following line of code:

     ```csharp
-    FeedOptions options = new FeedOptions
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 100,
-        MaxDegreeOfParallelism = 5,
-        MaxBufferedItemCount = -1
-    };
+    int maxDegreeOfParallelism = 5;
     ```

     Replace that line of code with the following code:

     ```csharp
-    FeedOptions options = new FeedOptions
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 100,
-        MaxDegreeOfParallelism = -1,
-        MaxBufferedItemCount = -1
-    };
+    int maxDegreeOfParallelism = -1;
     ```

     > Parallel query works by querying multiple partitions in parallel.
-However, data from an individual partitioned collect is fetched serially with respect to the query Setting the ``MaxDegreeOfParallelism`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
+However, data from an individual partitioned container is fetched serially with respect to the query setting the ``maxConcurrency`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
 Setting the **MaxDegreeOfParallelism** to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.

 1. Save all of your open editor tabs.